andresayac/YouChat/README.md

 # YouChat
 Easy way to ask YouChat using php, the php-chrome library is used to skip cloufront, you can ask your questions without problem

+## Requirements
+Requires PHP 7.3-8.2 and a chrome/chromium 65+ executable.

 ## Deploy

 1. Clone project `https://github.com/andresayac/YouChat.git`